CS-4641-Team-12/Project/README.md

 ## Dataset

 The dataset that we used was from [kaggle](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings).
+Both the full dataset as well as the training and test sets that we used can be found on our github repository.

 #### Characteristics of the data

 There were a total of 16720 games in the dataset from 1980 to 2020.
-The features include metrics such as genre, year of release, platform, publisher, scores by critics and users, as well as some that we did not use such as sales in various regions, rating, etc. (Note that only games that were released before 2016 had any sales numbers.)
+The features include metrics such as genre, year of release, platform, publisher, scores by critics and users, as well as some that we did not use such as sales in various regions, etc. (Note that only games that were released before 2016 had any sales numbers.)

 ![Image of data](/images/data.PNG)

-We did not use this entire dataset but picked out effctive 6204 games for as train data set and 690 games as test data set.
+We did not use this entire dataset but picked out 6204 games for as training data set and 690 games as test data set.

 ## Approach